 Step 2: Which Hall Sensors and How Do They Work?

-I used honeywell ss441a sensors because i know others have had success with them.
-Research suggests you need to use bipolar latching hall sensors, though it turns out after reading the data sheet that the ss441a aren't actually latching sensors but Enhanced digital bipolar.
-However despite this, i still went ahead and ordered them, and they definitely work, so i can recommend them for this setup.
+I began using honeywell ss441a sensors because i know others have had success with them, however i later switched to latching SS460.
+SS461 work fine too.
+Research suggests you need to use bipolar latching hall sensors, though it turned out after reading the data sheet that the ss441a aren't actually latching sensors but Enhanced digital bipolar.
+However despite this, they do definitely work, but i recommend the other two models mentioned above.

 Heres some sources to select halls for BLDC motors